YexLabs/ETH_SH_hackathon/README.md

 # **ETH_Shanghai_hackathon_demo**

-This repo is for ETH_Shanghai hackathon demo of YexLab.
+This repo is for the ETH_Shanghai hackathon demo of YexLab.

 We present **Batch Swap**, enhanced by **Chainlink Automation**.
 It is anti-sandwich attacks, order-independent and uses AMM less to reduce slippage.
 It works just like a traditional swap in the users' view, all details are hind in the backend and automatically executed by  **Chainlink Automation**.